MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/houdini.md

 ## Export the model to a GLB file

-You need to export the model to a GLB file to use it with Dynamics 365 mixed-reality apps.
+You need to export the model to a GLB file to use it with Dynamics 365 Guides and Power Apps.

 1. In the **Geometry** pane, press the **Tab** key to open the **TAB Menu**.